line/abc-kmm-location/CONTRIBUTING.md

-# How to contribute to shared-location-kmm
+# How to contribute to abc-kmm-location

-First of all, thank you so much for taking your time to contribute! h3-kmm is not very different from any other open source projects.
+First of all, thank you so much for taking your time to contribute! abc-kmm-location is not very different from any other open source projects.
 It will be fantastic if you help us by doing any of the following:

-- File an issue in [the issue tracker](https://github.com/line/shared-location-kmm/issues) to report bugs and propose new features and improvements.
+- File an issue in [the issue tracker](https://github.com/line/abc-kmm-location/issues) to report bugs and propose new features and improvements.
-- Ask a question using [the issue tracker](https://github.com/line/shared-location-kmm/issues).
+- Ask a question using [the issue tracker](https://github.com/line/abc-kmm-location/issues).
-- Contribute your work by sending [a pull request](https://github.com/line/shared-location-kmm/pulls).
+- Contribute your work by sending [a pull request](https://github.com/line/abc-kmm-location/pulls).

 ## Contributor license agreement

-If you are sending a pull request and it's a non-trivial change beyond fixing typos, please make sure to sign the [ICLA (Individual Contributor License Agreement)](https://cla-assistant.io/line/shared-location-kmm).
+If you are sending a pull request and it's a non-trivial change beyond fixing typos, please make sure to sign the [ICLA (Individual Contributor License Agreement)](https://cla-assistant.io/line/abc-kmm-location).
 Please [contact us](mailto:dl_oss_dev@linecorp.com) if you need the CCLA (Corporate Contributor License Agreement).

 ## Code of conduct